PARIJAH DIARIES 13

 And disappears.

-Lightning strikes the water, at the mouth of the bay.
-I see silver circles of power rippling out from the impact under the water.
+Lightning strikes the water, at the mouth of the bay, and I see silver circles of power rippling out from the impact under the water.

-I was getting mightily pissed off with this devil.
-And I don’t know what to make of this myself, haven’t quite come to terms with its implications yet, and I’m not even sure I should talk about it.
-But the Divoc just would not go away, though there was nothing left to say, and finally it occurred to me to try using the name of Jesus Christ, and see if that had any effect.
-I’m not a practising Christian, which is why I suppose I didn’t think of it earlier, but I was raised in that tradition.
+By now I was getting mightily pissed off with this devil.
+And I don’t know what to make of this myself, I haven’t quite come to terms with its implications yet, and I’m not even sure I should talk about it.
+But the Divoc just would not go away, though there was nothing left to say, and finally it occurred to me to use the name of Jesus Christ, and see if that had any effect.
+I’m not a practising or even a confirmed Christian, and I always thought of myself as an atheist, though I was raised in that tradition.

 …in nomine Iesu Christi Domine…

 So does that make me a Christian, now?
 I don’t know.
 I claim no understanding of what the Christ is.
-All I can say is I felt the mysterious power of the name, and it solved my problem.
+I know it means ‘the Anointed One’.
+My soldier friend would probably say, ‘the ascended master of all masters,’ something like that.
+All I can say is I felt the mysterious power of the name.
+It solved my problem in short order.
 I offered a prayer in thanks, next day.
-Best to show some gratitude, when someone lets you use their name like that.
+It’s only right to show some gratitude, if someone lets you use their name like that.
 Next time, if there’s a next time, I’ll use it sooner.
 That fucking Divoc ruined what would have been a once-in-a-lifetime trip.
-But it was what it was, and I was satisfied; it hadn’t got anything out of me.
+But I was satisfied; it hadn’t got anything out of me.
+Not an inch.
+All it could do was laugh at me, and why should I care about that?

 Not you.

-As for the ontological question — do these things exist? and in what sense of that word? — it seems there is no simple resolution unless one is happy to shrug and dismiss the experience as just a crazy dream which you thought was real, like every other dream you’ve ever had.
+As for the ontological question — do these things exist? and in what sense? — it seems there is no simple resolution unless one is happy to shrug and dismiss the experience as just a crazy dream which you thought was real, like every other dream you’ve ever had.

-And it’s not trauma or disorientation I feel as a result of my experience, but a positive evolution, an emotional restructuring, liberating amid so much pain, premised on reaffirmation of the heart’s most ancient code.
+And it’s not trauma or disorientation I feel as a result of my meeting with the divoc — on the contrary a positive evolution, an emotional restructuring, a grounding — liberating amid so much pain — premised on a reaffirmation of the heart’s most ancient code.